telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 #### What will you need?

-- Complet succeesfully the Raspberry Pi Starterkit tutorial
+- Complete successfully the Raspberry Pi [Starterkit tutorial](RaspberryPi_StarterKit.md)
 - Raspberry Pi with Raspbian
 - Raspberry Pi Sense HAT
-- Keyboar and monitor or SSH connection
+- Keyboard and monitor or SSH connection
 - AWS account